nsbarr/self-therapy/content/posts/my-first-post.md

 For now, I maintain my parts map in the design tool Figma, separate from the practice partner.
 But a more fully realized system could complement the live, assisted inner work that the prototype currently supports with an interactive visualization.
 This would create what Jeffrey Heer calls a "shared representation" of the data; a canvas on which both the system and the individual can work in tandem.

-Here is a reimagination of the transcribed session that we covered earlier:
+Here is a wireframe that reimagines the transcribed session that we covered earlier:

 {{< figure
   src="/vi1.png"